tompittson/katacoda-scenarios/trivy-image-scanning/step2.md

 Take a look at the script `scan-local-images.sh`{{open}}

+> The script was inspired by this [blog post](https://medium.com/linkbynet/cve-2021-44228-finding-log4j-vulnerable-k8s-pods-with-bash-trivy-caa10905744d).
+It loops over all the local images, executes a scan using trivy against each image and then reports whether a specific vulnerability is present or not.

 Pull a logstash image `docker image pull logstash:7.6.1`{{execute}}

-> The image is an older version of logstash that contains Log4j [CVE-2021-44228](https://www.cve.org/CVERecord?id=CVE-2021-44228) critical vulnerability that gained a lot of attention at the end of 2021.
+> The image is an older version of logstash that contains the Log4j [CVE-2021-44228](https://www.cve.org/CVERecord?id=CVE-2021-44228) critical vulnerability (also known as Log4Shell).
+This vulnerability gained a lot of attention at the end of 2021.

 Execute the script to check the local images for the vulnerability `./scan-local-images.sh CVE-2021-44228`{{execute}}